ONE FINAL MISSION

 With your help, we can honor our veterans with "One Final Mission", a trip to Washington, D.C. to visit their war memorials and nation's capital.

 Honor Flight Louisiana is working with the National World War II Museum in New Orleans to provide a unique experience to our Veterans and Guardians.
 Of all the Hubs around the nation, Honor Flight Louisiana is fortunate that this national treasure is located right in our backyard.
-The day will begin with the mandatory Guardian training located at the Museum, which provides Guardians with the tools needed to enhance the experience of the Veteran.

 D-Day: Veterans are called up for One Last Mission!